fbpx

 Calculations you've done so far:

-Note: This calculator can generate combinations of voltage and current that are not practical in normal cable testing applications.
-If the calculation shows voltages or currents that are out of the specified range for a cable tester then you know the tester doesn't measure the resistance with the current or voltage you've selected.
-Don't Panic.
+Note: This general-purpose calculator can generate combinations of voltage and current that are not practical in normal cable testing applications.
+If the calculation shows voltages or currents out of the specified range for a cable tester, then you know the tester doesn’t measure the resistance with the current or voltage you’ve selected.